-- (1) The Regional Board recognizes the Agricultural Land Commission's mandate for the preservation and enhancement of agricultural land.
-It is also recognized that all lands within the Agricultural Land Reserve (ALR) are subject to the Agricultural Land Commission Act, it's orders and regulations. - (2) Proposals for non-farm use, subdivision, non-adhering residential use, exclusion or inclusion of lands within the Agricultural Land Reserve (ALR) require approval from the Agricultural Land Commission.
+- (1) The Regional Board recognizes the Agricultural Land Commission's mandate.
+It is also recognized that all lands within the Agricultural Land Reserve (ALR) are subject to the Agricultural Land Commission Act, it's orders and regulations. - (2) Proposals for non-farm use, subdivision, non-adhering residential use, soil and fill use, transportation, utility, and recreational trail and exclusion or inclusion of lands within the ALR require approval from the Agricultural Land Commission.
 In commenting to the Agricultural Land Commission, the Regional District will have regard for the provisions of this Plan, the potential impact on the agricultural viability of the subject property and surrounding area, and the suitability of the land for agriculture.